menu

 Also of interest is that Fredericksburg has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Fredericksburg is a college town.
-There are a lot of students in Fredericksburg attending college, and as a result Fredericksburg provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Fredericksburg is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Fredericksburg enrolled in college, Fredericksburg has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Fredericksburg, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.